 Advisor: Mrs. Meg Donohue

 Founded in 2006, the members of the Briareus Society - all members of the Junior class - provide a helping hand to our admissions team in positively promoting Bishop Brady High School and acting as role models for all of our students.
 The primary responsibility of The Briareus Society is to assist the Admissions Office in leading and guiding our applicants through their interview process, to provide our visitors with a tour, and to ultimately become a mentor to any new freshmen they assisted during the society member's senior year.
-Briareus will meet during the 1st and 2nd lunch study periods on Wednesdays.
+Briareus will meet during activity period on Tuesdays.